-The Baitwells have two drains to regulate the unit's water.
-By utilizing the seacock to control the upper drain, you can adjust the water level in the tank.
+The Baitwells have two drains to regulate the unit's water by utilizing the seacock or the adjustable drain inside the baitwell.

+To control the upper drain, you can adjust the water level in the tank.
 The bottom drain and plug (supplied) are used to empty the Baitwell of water once the tank is empty of baits.

-Your Baitwells do not require and do not use separate tubes or other internal parts that might block the access to bait or damage valuable baits.
+Your Baitwells do not require and do not use separate tubes or other internal parts that might block access to bait or damage valuable bait.

-Each hatch is fitted with a small gap in the gasket forward to permit air to escape and allow the tank to fill
+Each hatch is fitted with a small gap in the gasket

+forward to permit air to escape and allow the tank to fill.